Manual

 If you have any questions about how to best install or secure your AC Shade, feel free to reach out to us — see our Contact Us page.

-Step 4: Secure it your way
+Step 4: Secure It (Important)

-- Use the included bungees or any equivalent outdoor straps.
+- Use the included bungees or any equivalent outdoor straps

 If it feels stable and your fan breathes freely, you did it right.